SSDS-Croatia/SSDS-2018/Day-5/README.md

 ### Scala install
 The simplest way to use Scala within IntelliJ IDEA is to use library that comes with the IDE.
 IntelliJ IDEA also allows the instalation of Scala sdk directly from the IDE.

 The third way is to manually install and download Scala from http://www.scala-lang.org/download/.
-Default version of Scala for download is 2.12., and version 2.11. is needed for this hands-on session.
+Default version of Scala for download is __2.12.__, and version __2.11.__ is needed for this hands-on session.
 You will need to scroll down to "Other releases" section and choose Scala 2.11.12.
 Once downloaded installation of Scala is straightforward.

 ### IntelliJ IDEA
 Download and install InetelliJ IDEA from https://www.jetbrains.com/idea/.

-_IMPORTANT!
-Do not forget to install Scala plugin!_
+__IMPORTANT!
+Do not forget to install Scala plugin!__

-When running InetelliJ IDEA for the first time, you will have to define Java SDK and Scala to use.
-When opening a new project, choose "Java" and then check box for "Scala".

-If Java SDK is not set in the "Project SDK" field, click button "New" and select the folder where you installed your Java SDK.

-Similar with Scala.
-If the Scala SDK is not set in the field "Use library", click button "Create" and select the folder where you installed Scala.

 ## Instalation of Ubuntu/Mint Linux

 ### Java installation
 Make sure you have Java JDK 8 installed.
+You can installit with the following set of shell instructions:

 	sudo apt-get install python-software-properties
 	sudo add-apt-repository ppa:webupd8team/java